DigitalCloud/laravel-postgis/README.md

 ## Usage

 1 .
-Change trait used in model from `notifable` to `MultilingualNotifiable`
+First of all use `Postgis` trait in your model
 ```PHP
 <?php